AntonOresten/TypedFASTX.jl/README.md

 record2 = TypedRecord("Ricky", dna"ACGTA")
 record3 = DNARecord(FASTARecord("Ricky", "ACGTA"))

-println(record1 == record2 == record3) # true
+record1 == record2 == record3 # true
 ```

 Please refer to the documentation for more detailed information on how to use the TypedFASTX.jl package.

 ## Contributing
 Contributions are very welcome!
-I don't really know how that stuff works; GPT-4 suggests: "If you'd like to contribute, please fork the repository and use a feature branch."
+I don't really know how that stuff works.
+GPT-4 suggests: "If you'd like to contribute, please fork the repository and use a feature branch."